Table of Contents[Hide][Show]

 What Kids Say about the Statue of Liberty

-Sometimes the word MUSEUM can evoke blank stares and eye rolls from kids.
-SheBuysTravel publisher, Kim Orlando, took her 15- and 6-year-old cousins and the kids found it to be “a really cool museum” (their words).
 The 6-year-old loved that he was allowed, even encouraged, to touch everything.
 He got to climb onto the bronzed foot of the SOL and stick his hand up a bronzed cast of her nose.
-Yuk, but super cool to a 6-year-old.
+Yuck, but super cool to a 6-year-old.
 The 15-year-old couldn’t resist the technology.
 One of the interactive spots required him to snap a picture of himself that was sent to a “big screen” to create a Statue of Liberty.
 Another spot asked him to choose images that represented liberty to him and produced stats on how many people agreed with him.

-Getting an up-close look at the old torch is like seeing a 9th world wonder because of its size.
+Getting an up-close look at the old torch is like seeing a 9th-world wonder because of its size.
 There is just no way to get that kind of perspective from a boat, the ground or even a helicopter.

-The technology at the Statue of Liberty Museum is fantastic and the story is well designed with narrative signs and models that demonstrate the construction from the beginning in 1884 and from every angle.
+The technology at the Statue of Liberty Museum is fantastic and the story is well-designed with narrative signs and models that demonstrate the construction from the beginning in 1884 and from every angle.
 Museum admission is FREE but you will need to purchase a ferry ticket to get to Liberty Island.
 When we have visitors from out of town, we get our Liberty Island tickets from Statue Cruises.

 Ellis Island Immigration Museum